Mintbase/Grants-Program/applications/bubblemint-application.md

 #### Outstanding Questions for Milestone 1

 We should set up a Telegram channel to discuss these.
-We have questions related to the contracts, the secondary markets post-mint, stores, the store 100 minter limit, and royalties retained by Mintbase Market.
+We have questions related to the contracts, the secondary markets, stores, the store 100 minter limit, and royalties retained by Mintbase Market.

 ### Milestone 2 — Bubblemint Launchpad